tradinghelpers/binance-raw-data/README.md

 ## Donate
-If you made some serious profits from this, feel free to donate me!
+If you want to support my work please use the following addresses

 ```
 Eth address: